Espresso is unlike any other type of coffee.

 The shots made with this grinder tend to be sweet and balanced with just the right amount of texture.

 In addition, since it uses flat burrs (as opposed to conicals like the Jx and Baratza Sette), the flavor profile is just a bit more smooth and more long-lasting.
-This is what I prefer when it comes to espresso.
+This is what I personally prefer when it comes to espresso.

-Basic requirements of an Espresso Grinder
+Basic requirements

 Espresso grinders tend to be expensive!